 A subtle difference exists between data and information.
-The first are raw, they simply exist and have no significance beyond its existence (in and of themselves) [2].
-Data are just numbers, bits of information, which '...have no way of speaking for themselves.
+The first is raw, it simply exists and has no significance beyond its existence (in and of itself) [1].
+Data are just numbers, bits of information, which '... have no way of speaking for themselves.
 We speak for them.
 We imbue them with meaning.'
-[3].
-On the contrary, information is data that have been given meaning by way of relational connection, by providing context for them.
+[2].
+On the contrary, information is data that has been given meaning by way of relational connection, by providing context for them.
 Even more subtle is the distinction between Data Visualization and Information Visualization.
-If the main goal of the first one is to communicate information clearly and efficiently to users, involving the creation and study of the visual representation of data - i.e., "information that has been abstracted in some schematic form, including attributes or variables for the units of information" [4] - the main task of the second one is the study of (interactive) visual representations of abstract data to reinforce human cognition.
+If the main goal of the first one is to communicate information clearly and efficiently to users, involving the creation and study of the visual representation of data - i.e., "information that has been abstracted in some schematic form, including attributes or variables for the units of information" [3] - the main task of the second one is the study of (interactive) visual representations of abstract data to reinforce human cognition.
 The abstract data may include both numerical and non-numerical data, such as text and geographic information.
 Beyond Information Visualization, an other outgrowth field is Visual Analytics that can be defined as 'the science of analytical reasoning facilitated by interactive visual interfaces.'
-[5].
+[4].
 Today, in many spheres of human activity, massive sets of data are collected and stored.
 As the volumes of data available to various stakeholders such as business people or scientists increase, their effective use becomes more challenging.
 Keeping up to date with the flood of data, using standard tools for data management and analysis, is fraught with difficulty.
-The field of visual analytics seeks to provide people with better and more effective ways to understand and analyse these large datasets, while also enabling them to act upon their findings immediately, in realtime [6].
-Thus, the challenges that the Big Data imperative [7], [8] imposes to data management severely impact on data visualization.
+The field of visual analytics seeks to provide people with better and more effective ways to understand and analyse these large datasets, while also enabling them to act upon their findings immediately, in realtime [5].
+Thus, the challenges that the Big Data imperative [6][7] imposes to data management severely impact on data visualization.
 The "bigness" of large data sets and their complexity in term of heterogeneity contribute to complicate the representation of data, making the drawing algorithms quite complex.
 Just to make an example, let us consider the popular social network Facebook, in which the nodes represent people and the links represent interpersonal connections; we note that nodes may be accompanied by information such as age, gender, and identity, and links may also have different types, such as colleague relationships, classmate relationships, and family relationships.
-These kind of techniques can be useful in enhanced recommender systems [9].
 The effective representation of all the information at the same time is really challenging.
 The most common solution is to use visual cues, such as color, shape, or transparency to encode different attributes.
-In this regard, tag clouds are a popular method for representing variables of interest (such as popularity, frequency of occurrence of a term, and so on) in the visual appearance of the keywords themselves using text properties such as font size, weight, or color [10].
-The objective of the study presented in this work aims at providing a visualization style able to put order in the messy and dense structure of nodes and edges of WordNet exploiting the features of the Labeled Property Graph Data Model, showing as much as possible information from the lexical database and in a clearer way.
-At the same time, we think that the tag cloud approach applied to the synonyms rings reinforces the human cognition in recognizing the different usages of words in a language like English and that can help the comprehension of WordNet itself and, on the other hand, the research of techniques and approaches to get more insights from the visual representation and analytics of large graph databases.
-As mentioned at the beginning, most of the content in this paper starts from a previous work of the authors [1], this one being an extension of the first one.
-In particular, this paper provides a more complete state-of-the-art section, an essential description of Neo4J Graph Management System and a description of the procedure to import WordNet in Neo4j more rich in details than that in [1].
-Since the study conducted in this paper consists in the visual representation of WordNet as a large graph in Neo4j [11] and Cytoscape [12], a particular attention is paid to Graph Visualization, referring to other well-known works in the literature for a complete review of the techniques and theories in Information Visualization [13][14][15][16].
-The reminder of the paper is organized as follows.
-After a review of the main works existing in the literature about graph visualization in Section II, Section III describes the WordNet meta-model and clarifies the ground concepts related to WordNet landscape Section IV describes how WordNet has been imported in Neo4J and its visualization in Cytoscape.
-Section V goes to the hearth of this work rationale by illustrating the way a tags cloud approach is used to effectively draw the graph of WordNet synonyms rings in Cytoscape.
-Finally, Section VI draws the conclusion summarizing the major findings and outlining future investigations.
+In this regard, tag clouds are a popular method for representing variables of interest (such as popularity, frequency of occurrence of a term, and so on) in the visual appearance of the keywords themselves using text properties such as font size, weight, or color [8].
+Since the study conducted in this paper consists in the visual representation of WordNet as a large graph in Neo4j [9] and Cytoscape [10], a particular attention is paid to Graph Visualization, referring to other well-known works in the literature for a complete review of the techniques and theories in Information Visualization [11][12].